cwillmor/cwillmor.github.io/resume.md

 for writing requirements-testing procedures for Guidant’s programmer-reader-monitor device, which is used to communicate with their heart device line.
 Wrote a web service which analyzes the testing logs and reports on which tests are running into the most trouble.
-Worked with Python, as well as SQLite, wxPython, SAX, and XSLT.
+Worked with Python, SQLite, wxPython, SAX, and XSLT.

 ## Patents